The Nature of Wild Things

 The core theme for all majors in the Department of Forestry and Natural Resources is sustainable resources management.
 If you are interested in enhancing your understanding of the natural environment, examining environmental ethics, and gaining an appreciation for how the disciplines and professions related to the majors in Fisheries & Aquatic Sciences, Forestry, Natural Resources Planning & Decision Making, Wildlife, and Wood Products Manufacturing Technology have evolved over the last 150 years, then this is the Learning Community for you.
 Additionally, you will have the opportunity to interact with faculty in the department through classroom learning and activities such as a bioblitz, tours of local properties, meals at faculty homes, and directed readings in natural resources.
 There will also be opportunities to participate in social activities, including a picnic, game nights, a Halloween party, and more.
 Come learn with us about the nature of wild things!

-- First time students admitted to majors in Fisheries & Aquatic Sciences, Forestry, Natural Resources Planning & Decision Making, Wildlife, and Wood Products Manufacturing Technology
+- First-time beginning students admitted to the College of Agriculture with majors in Fisheries & Aquatic Sciences, Forestry, Natural Resources Planning & Decision Making, Wildlife, and Wood Products Manufacturing Technology

 - This LC is available to Honors College participants; those students will live in Shreve Hall with the Honors College and participate in the course(s) and activities of the LC.